-Like Joomla and WordPress, Magento is a flexible piece of software with impressive security features and plenty of features that all eCommerce owners need.
+Like Joomla and WordPress, Adobe Commerce is a flexible piece of software with impressive security features and plenty of features that all eCommerce owners need.

 While this platform hasn’t got the same market share as Shopify, it’s steadily growing and proven successful with a wide array of niches.

-You can get started for free with Magento Open Source, but heed a word of warning: this CMS software is not aimed at beginners or non-technical users.
+You can get started for free, but heed a word of warning: this CMS software is not aimed at beginners or non-technical users.
 You need to understand your way around a CMS in order to set it up properly – or hire someone else to do it for you.

-Alternatively, you can pay the Magento team to set up your store and opt for a Magento Commerce plan.
-Since the Magento Commerce plans start from $2000 a month, we’d only recommend this CMS for startups with plenty of preorders or strong funding.
+Alternatively, you can pay the Adobe Commerce team to set up your store and opt for a paid plan.
+Since the Adobe Commerce plans start from $2000 a month, we’d only recommend this CMS for startups with plenty of preorders or strong funding.